 Tuition fee and a maintenance stipend of the RCUK minimum per annum (full or half funded).

-The deadline for applications for 2016/2017 UoB and SWDTC studentships is 12.00 (Midday) Thursday 4th February 2016.
-The ranking committees are held in the School in late February.
+The closing date for studentship applications is noon on Thursday 2nd February 2017.
+The ranking committees are held in the School in mid February.
 You must have an offer in place by the time of the ranking committee to be considered for any scholarship.
-Successful candidates for the 2016/17 competition will be contacted by the Faculty of Social Sciences and Law on April 4th 2016.

-You should allow a minimum of 6 weeks for your online application to be considered and a decision made (from the date of completing your application i.e. having provided all of the information required including references, transcripts and proposal).
-We strongly recommend that all applications from interested candidates should be completed and submitted by the end of January.
+You should allow a minimum of 6 weeks for your online application to be considered and a decision made.
+We strongly recommend that all applications from interested candidates should be completed and submitted by early January.

 Full-time students are required to pay the full-time student fee at the prevailing rate for a period of three consecutive years.
 Part-time students are required to pay the part-time student fee at the prevailing rate for a period of six consecutive years.
 See the University of Bristol fees and funding web site for further details.